stack-of-tasks/sot-doc/doc/CatkinBuildTools.md

 We gave here two methods to install the necessary software environment for the Stack-of-Tasks.
 To illustrate the process the Talos humanoid robot related packages are used.

+\subsection subsec_preparing_env_from_rpkg_bash Quick start

+To install the necessary SoT software dependency in '''target_dir``` you can simply try:

+    wget -O install-dep-thru-rpkg.sh https://raw.githubusercontent.com/stack-of-tasks/sot-doc/master/bash/install-dep-thru-rpkg.sh
+    chmod +x ./install-dep-thru-rpgh.sh
+    ./install-dep-thru-rpgh.sh -p /tmp/target_dir -s /tmp/robotpkg_src

+The robotpkg source directory will store in ```/tmp/robotpkg_src```

 \subsection subsec_preparing_env_from_rpkg_only Robotpkg Only

-You need to install the package management system robotpkg as detailed in \ref installation_from_source .
+You can install the package management system [robotpkg](http://robotpkg.openrobots.org/) as detailed in \ref installation_from_source .
 During the procedure make sure that prefix is set to ```target_dir```.

 \subsection subsec_preparing_env_from_rpkg_helpers Robotpkg helpers repository

+An intermediate solution between the two previous solution is to use a tool which configure robotpkg.
+It is done through the following steps:

 Clone the following repository :

     git clone robotpkg_helpers https://github.com/olivier-stasse/robotpkg_helpers

-Modifies the following JSON file:
+Modify the following JSON file:

     {"arch_dist_files": "arch_distfiles",
      "archives": "archives",